Wayfinding in Chelmsford City Centre

 We have been working on a new pedestrian wayfinding system for Chelmsford city centre.
-We installed the first phase of the stylish new wayfinders in 2017 and will install the next phase in a few months time.
+We installed the first phase of the stylish new wayfinders in 2017, and the second phase in 2020.
+We are now working towards a third phase.

 The suite of signs will give a consistent image and ensure visitors can find their way around easily.
 The bespoke signs will replace the out-dated black finger posts.
 The designs are individual to Chelmsford, and will have a contemporary look while still reflecting local historic character.

 You can view the suite of signs and view one of the maps we will be using.

 In the third phase, we will focus on areas to the south of Parkway and east of High Bridge Road and Springfield Road.
 These locations will connect with the existing installed sign locations.
 There will be map-nodes with a map each side of the unit and finger posts.

 You can view the locations of the signs installed so far.
 We will publish the proposal for actual locations for the third phase when they are available.

 We have produced a new wayfinding map for the city centre, focused on pedestrian journeys.
 It presents the city centre as a series of destinations, public spaces and attractions all connected by clear pedestrian routes.
 The maps clearly show the major streets, pathways, cut-throughs, riverside walks and open spaces.